openstack-archive/fuel-plugin-purestorage-cinder/docs/purestorage-cinder-guide.rst

 ==========

 Once the OpenStack instance is deployed by Fuel the Pure Storage plugin provides no user configurable or maintainable options.
+As part of this installation a new multipath.conf file is provided to all nodes.
+Ensure that other device entries required for your local environment are added to these files and multipath is restarted to accept any changes.

 The Pure Storage driver (Once configured by Fuel) will output all logs into the cinder-volume process log file with the 'Pure Storage' title.

 Known issues
 ============